mindscan-de/OrangeMoon-Backend/README.md

 * also detect negative/past/negative+past tense and other suffixes, which aren't part of the jamdict e.g. tabemashou - let's eat together
 * provide the reading of a sentence (for the Translation memory)
-* input romaji support to just drop switching to the Japan-IME everytime e.g. between different inputfields in the same application

 * Quiz-Data: